Chest Infection Treatment Online

 They can be caused by either viruses or bacteria, which are typically spread by inhaling particles of the virus or bacteria that someone else has coughed or sneezed out.

 Chest infections can affect practically anyone, but you’re particularly at risk if your immune system is already compromised.
-Some at-risk groups include:

-However, you should avoid taking cough medicines, since coughing can actually help clear phlegm from your lungs and help you get over the infection faster.
+As timeline for a chest infection is only a few days you should avoid taking cough medicines, since coughing can actually help clear phlegm from your lungs and help you get over the infection faster.

 Since chest infections can take many forms, there’s no one-size-fits-all treatment.
 For instance, antibiotics aren’t usually prescribed in cases of bronchitis (which is typically caused by a virus), while these are the preferred treatment for serious cases of pneumonia.

 Our doctors can discuss your symptoms, diagnose what type of chest infection you have and recommend a course of treatment - including prescription medication if necessary.